efrecon/machinery/README.md

 put into action.
 For example, `docker-compose` will sometimes timeout the first time that it schedules components as image downloading takes too long.

+#### `registries`

+`registries` should be a list of dictionaries specifying (private) registries at which to login upon machine creation.
+These dictionaries should contain values for the following keys: `server`, `username`, `password` and `email`, where server is the URL to the registry and the other fields are self-explanatory.
+`machinery` will log into all specified registries before attempting to pre-download images as explained above.

 #### `compose`

 `compose` should be a list of dictionaries that will, each, reference a